Want to see something that’s a little different during your visit to Arizona? We recommend a trip to Mystery Castle in Phoenix.

-After my friends and I spent a few hours at the Peach Blossom Celebration, we headed back to Phoenix and ended up on the outskirts of the city right in front of a castle.
+We had spent the early afternoon with our friends at the Peach Blossom Celebration down in Queen Creek, but when we headed back to Phoenix our friends told us about a place that sounded unique and a bit quirky.
+We ended up on the outskirts of the city right in front of a castle.
 It doesn’t look like much when you first walk up to it, but just wait for it…

 This place is crazy!!
 It’s literally made of almost anything you can imagine.
 Plus, if you think of the most random item, it’s probably in there.